< Blog < Stay Fit < Exercises < Tire Flip: Muscles Worked, Benefits & No-Tire Alternatives

 Snatches are a powerful movement that involves the hamstrings, back, and shoulders.
 Being a dynamic move, it can also be used as a conditioning exercise to improve endurance and power.

 You can start with the alternative exercises and then move on to the tire flip once you have developed enough strength.
-A workout app would help you achieve this goal by allowing you to keep an eye on your progress and design more intense workouts as you get stronger.
+The Muscle Booster app would help you achieve this goal by allowing you to keep an eye on your progress and design more intense workouts as you get stronger.

 Wrapping Up